USA Banner

 King County Metro Buses

-Those challenges are undercutting BIL investments, threatening the financial solvency of some manufacturers, leading others to close their U.S. manufacturing facilities, and jeopardizing the ability of transit agencies to procure buses.
-These factors have led to a major backlog of bus orders, which in turn slows agencies’ service improvement plans and keeps them from meeting greenhouse gas emission reduction goals.
+Those challenges are undercutting federal investments, threatening the financial solvency of some manufacturers, leading others to close their U.S. manufacturing facilities, and jeopardizing the ability of transit agencies to procure buses.
+These factors have led to a major backlog of bus orders, which in turn slows agencies’ service improvement plans.

-FTA is working with the American Public Transportation Association (APTA), the Community Transportation Association of America (CTAA), bus manufacturers, transit agencies, and other stakeholders to identify solutions and support actions to help contain vehicle costs, accelerate delivery of new zero-emission buses, and strengthen the American bus manufacturing industry, including:
+FTA is working with the American Public Transportation Association (APTA), the Community Transportation Association of America (CTAA), bus manufacturers, transit agencies, and other stakeholders to identify solutions and support actions to help contain vehicle costs, accelerate delivery of modern buses, and strengthen the American bus manufacturing industry.
+Thus far, FTA has:

 Athens Public Transit Bus

-• significantly expanding technical assistance throughout the transit industry, including bus manufacturers and transit operators
+• significantly expanded technical assistance throughout the transit industry, including bus manufacturers and transit operators

-• recommending and providing incentives to transit agencies to reconsider customization decisions that add unnecessary engineering costs, extend procurement cycles, and eliminate the efficiency in scaled production
+• recommended best practices and provided incentives to transit agencies to reconsider customization decisions that add unnecessary engineering costs, extend procurement cycles, and eliminate the efficiency in scaled production

-• adding new priority considerations in the FY2024 Notice of Funding Opportunity for the Low or No Emission Grant Program and the Grants for Buses and Bus Facilities Competitive Program
+• added new priority considerations in the Notice of Funding Opportunity for the Low or No Emission Grant Program and the Grants for Buses and Bus Facilities Competitive Program

 Procurement Considerations